 Dry bulk trades are extremely important in the shipping industry, and seaborne commodities are significant contributors to the growth of the world economy.
-There are three major dry bulk commodities, and they include iron ore, coal (which includes steam coal and coking coal), and grains.
+There are three major dry bulk commodities:

 Iron ore and coking coal are the raw materials for steel, the main material used in the construction and manufacturing industries.
 Steam coal is the main energy source for generating power.

 Grain is the most important commodity for the food industry.
-Another category of dry bulk cargoes are termed minor bulks, and they include sugar, agricultural andfbrest products, steel products, cement, etc.
+Another category of dry bulk cargoes are termed minor bulks, and they include sugar, agricultural and forest products, steel products, cement, etc.

 Capesize vessels are dry bulk carriers that move large quantities of iron ore, coal, and other commodity raw materials.
 The size range of Capesize vessels is 100 to 200,000 DWT.